Recorded widely across all of mainland Britain; one of the most frequently recorded sawfly species (Musgrove, 2023).

 Abdomen mostly black above and with dark stigma.
 The underside of the abdomen is extensively white.
-The mid-dorsal line of the tergites lacks any white on the apical margins that is broader there than on the lateral edges.
+The tergites either have black apical margins, or else have narrow white margins that do not broaden on the mid-dorsal line.
 The species has a diagonal median black stripe in addition to the black margins and a black sterno-pleural longitudinal band.
 The similar Pachyprotasis similans and variegata lack the diagonal stripe.

 Size: 7 - 8mm